dannycastroaudio/itp/FizzBuss/README.md

+# FizzBuzz Homwork
+##Danny Castro, LMSC-261-001
+### Debug Journal

+---

+#### Attempt #1

 First attempt at code.
-Looking at the instructions, I figured we would have a `for' loop statement, as we would be counting from 0 to 100. hundred AND doing some identifying simultaneously.
+Looking at the instructions, I figured we would have a `for` loop statement, as we would be counting from 0 to 100 **AND** doing some identifying simultaneously.
+I quickly looked at my notes for what we'd done in class, and this is what I came up with.

 ````javascript
 for (let i = 1; i<=100; i++)